rainerb16/rainerb16/README.md

 ### Hey There! 👋

-My name is Rainer and I am a Full Stack Development Student in Calgary, Canada.
-I'm currently enrolled in a Full Stack Development Diploma program, graduating in December of 2020.
-I am a driven, passionate, and curious learner with a willingness to learn.
-I'm looking forward to entering the tech industry and seeking an internship or junior role towards the end of my studies.
+My name is Rainer and I am a Junior Full Stack Developer in Calgary, Alberta.
+I have a passion for creative coding and my main stack is V-LAMP.
+I am also a music producer and audio engineer outside of coding.
+The feeling you get when you finish producing a song is a feeling of completion, satisfaction and joy.
+This is the same feeling I get when I complete a coding project, being able to take parts of code, put them together and see everthing work is a wonderful feeling.

-Things I do with my spare time include camping, fishing, and playing old school retro 2d games.
+Things I do with my spare time include producing music, mastering music, camping, fishing, and playing old school retro 2d games.

 - 😄  Pronouns: They/Them

-- 🔭  I’m currently working on: My Full Stack Dev program!
-I'd like to learn C# and dip into development in the music or gaming industry in the future.
+- 🔭  I’m currently working on: my Minimum Value Product.
+I am currently coding a techno music sequencer in the web browser with p5.js/JavaScript.
+The hope is to be able to turn this into a full Digital Audio Workstation in the end.
+I have a long way to go but the initial (and basic) processes are in place.

-- 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Vue.js, p5.js, Python, Google Cloud Technology, Git, Asana and Figma.
+- 💻  I have experience with: HTML5, CSS, Sass, JavaScript, Vue.js, p5.js, Python, SQL, MariaDB, Google Cloud Technology, Git, Asana and Figma.

 - 📫  How to reach me: hello@rainerb.com or www.rainerb.ml